bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2024-08-09-newsletter.md

   builds on work discussed in last week’s Newsletter [#314][news314 cluster].

 - [Bitcoin Core #30352][] introduces a new output type, Pay-To-Anchor (P2A), and makes its spending standard.
-This output type is keyless and enables compact, txid-stable anchors for [CPFP][topic cpfp] fee bumping.
-Combined with [TRUC][topic v3 transaction relay] transactions, this advances the implementation of [ephemeral anchors][topic ephemeral anchors] to replace [anchor outputs][topic anchor outputs] based on the [CPFP carve-out][topic cpfp carve out] relay rule, for LN commitment transactions.
+This output type is keyless (allowing anyone to spend it) and enables compact anchors for [CPFP][topic cpfp] fee bumping that are resistant to txid malleability (see [Newsletter #277][news277 p2a]).
+Combined with [TRUC][topic v3 transaction relay] transactions, this advances the implementation of [ephemeral anchors][topic ephemeral anchors] to replace LN [anchor outputs][topic anchor outputs] that are based on the [CPFP carve-out][topic cpfp carve out] relay rule.

 - [Bitcoin Core #29775][] adds a `testnet4` configuration option that will set the network to [testnet4][topic testnet] as specified in [BIP94][].
 Testnet4